 This piece may be somewhat redundant if anyone has read any of my previous blog posts, or been in touch with me over the past few years, regarding the Twin Cities Music Preservation Project, but it seemed like as good a time as any to bring things up to date.

 [Then the next time someone grouses about having to read a long e-mail, they can just come here and read a long blog post instead.
-And yes, I cribbed the title from the Acid Ranch LP, just because it is an excellent record, even though I left out the word syrup.]
+And yes, I cribbed the title from the GBV Acid Ranch LP, just because it is an excellent record, even though I left out the word syrup.]

-When I started taping bands, going back to my days working at The Longhorn, I never really had any idea what I was doing – the goal was simply to try and catch a fair sampling of what was going on in the music scene at any given point in time.
+When I started taping bands, going back to my days working at The Longhorn in Minneapolis, I never really had any idea what I was doing – the goal was simply to try and catch a fair sampling of what was going on in the music scene at any given point in time.
 It seemed to me that the important thing was to try and capture some of what was going on, before it was gone.

 Most of the recordings I made fall under the heading of “lo-fi” – generally recorded on a portable unit with a stereo mic, although over the years, I tried a few different techniques in an effort to improve the sound quality a bit.
 Sometimes that actually worked out.